Kendall Jenner Shows Off Her Underwear In See-Through Unitard

 Kendall Jenner showed off her long, slender model body on Friday night when she stepped out for the Harper’s Bazaar ICONS party during New York Fashion Week.

 According to a Sept.
-8 report by Daily Mail, Kendall Jenner turned heads at the bash when she showed up wearing a tube top unitard that was completely see-through.
+8 report by the Daily Mail, Kendall Jenner turned heads at the bash when she showed up wearing a tube top unitard that was completely see-through.

 Jenner showed off her killer curves in the black ensemble that included a black bandeau to cover her chest and a corset.
 The skin-tight outfit also showed off Kendall’s underwear clearly as she paired the unitard with strappy heels.

-Kendall Jenner completely the look with a full face of makeup and long, dangling black earrings to match the outfit.
+Kendall Jenner completed the look with a full face of makeup and long, dangling black earrings to match the outfit.
 She wore her dark hair back behind her head.

-Only a few hours before stepping out in the daring outfit, Kendall walked the red carpet at wearing a two piece black outfit.
+Only a few hours before stepping out in the daring outfit, Kendall walked the red carpet wearing a two piece black outfit.
 The top showed some skin on the supermodel’s shoulders, and had extremely long sleeves, which covered up the Keeping Up With the Kardashians star’s hands completely.
 The pants were much of the same, as the black bottoms flared out creating long trains that swept out for a couple of feet from the base of Jenner’s legs.

 Kendall Jenner flashes her underwear in a bold sheer one-piece https://t.co/hOMCEQm7Nv